snganyone/Launching-INST-Keys/README.md

 #### PHP
 Contains all the server-side web scripting tools and files.
 This folder will be used directly on the server.

+#### JavaScript
+This folder contains all the javascript files used to add interactivity to the application